This checklist should be used to guide the design and evaluation of asynchronous online

 attendance, and to inform decisions on administrative drops.

-- RSI Consistent participation of students is required by including at least one deadline
+Consistent participation of students is required by including at least one deadline

 per week that requires